 The Company reviews its real estate portfolio on a quarterly basis for indicators of impairment to the value of any of its real estate assets, including deferred costs and intangibles, to determine if there is any need for an impairment charge.
 In reviewing the portfolio, the Company examines one or more of the following: the type of asset, the current financial statements or other available financial information of the tenant, prolonged or significant vacancies, the economic environment of the area in which the asset is located and the industry in which the tenant is involved, the timeliness of the payments made by the tenant under its lease, property inspection reports and communication with, by, or relating to, the tenant.
 For each real estate asset owned for which indicators of impairment exist, management performs a recoverability test by comparing (i) the sum of the estimated undiscounted future cash flows attributable to the asset, which are determined using assumptions and estimates, including projected rental rates over an appropriate holding period and property capitalization rates, to (ii) the carrying amount of the asset.
 If the aggregate undiscounted cash flows are less than the asset's carrying amount, an impairment is recorded to the extent that the estimated fair value is less than the asset's carrying amount.
 The estimated fair value is determined using a discounted cash flow model of the expected future cash flows through the useful life of the property.
 The analysis includes an estimate of the future cash flows that are expected to result from the real estate investment's use and eventual disposition.
 These cash flows consider factors such as expected future operating income, trends and prospects, the effects of leasing demand, competition and other factors.
-During the three years ended December 31, 2023, there were no impairment charges related to the Company's real estate portfolio.
+Real estate assets that are expected to be disposed of are valued at the lower of carrying amount or fair value less costs to sell on an individual asset basis.
+In June 2024, the Company recorded a \$1,086,000 impairment charge at its former Hamilton, Ohio property in connection with its sale (see Note 5).
+No such impairment charges were recognized against the Company's real estate portfolio during the years ended December 31, 2023 and 2022.